YaleSpinup/rds-api/README.md

 All instance creation parameters are listed at https://docs.aws.amazon.com/sdk-for-go/api/service/rds/#CreateDBInstanceInput

-To create an Aurora cluster with one database instance:
+To create an Aurora provisioned cluster with one database instance:

 ```
 POST http://127.0.0.1:3000/v1/rds/{account}